 Not long after I founded my business, I made it my goal to qualify for Kona.
 I employed a coach to help me push my limits, and I qualified and raced in Kona in 2017.
 After having a coach, I learned a lot and started to build my client base, helping people to complete their first Ironman events, qualify for age group races, and also race some extreme triathlons, Norseman and Celtman.

-I have continued to develop my business, attending the Training Peaks endurance summit, and I am currently on a Stacy Sims course about women’s physiology and training, called “women are not small men.”
+I have continued to develop my business, attending the Training Peaks endurance summit, and I have completed the Dr Stacy Sims course about women’s physiology and training, called “women are not small men.”
 During my 5 years of coaching I have developed a special interest in working with female athletes.
 There is some great research being done about hormones and how they affect training and nutrition, and I have started using this in my coaching with good results.
 I have actively used the Fitr woman app with my female athletes to better inform training and recovery, and I have had positive feedback on this.

 My goal is to empower women, as there are many barriers to women in sport, and by inspiring others I aim to help more women participate in a challenging but rewarding sport.

 Having a strong self belief is something that will help you to get the best from yourself in Triathlon and in life.
 There are so many parallels, and opportunities to learn during a race situation.
 I always like to explore limits and as an athlete I have recently been inspired to take on different challenges such as off road Triathlon and longer endurance events.